BLOG CATEGORIES

 Property managers often overlook some of the dangers associated with meeting strangers and showing their properties alone.
 This blog post offers property manager safety tips that lessen the likelihood of a dangerous situation while on the job.

 Because Kings III is in the safety business, we often work with property managers to help them keep their buildings safe.
 However, we notice that often, while property managers are very cognizant of the need to keep the occupants within their properties safe, many neglect to account for their own need for safety.
+Stay updated on workplace safety standards by exploring ISO 45001 vs OHSAS 18001.
 After all, property managers frequently interact with prospects, most of which are complete strangers.
 Kings III wants to encourage that safety be involved in ALL aspects of the property manager’s work, including both that of their building AND of themselves.
 Property managers can apply the following tips in order to make a day at work safer.

 Hold first meetings within your office